Cinderella (Original television cast recording): Critical reception

 Billboard wrote that while Cinderella is not Rodgers and Hammerstein at their best, it still offers good entertainment value.
 The review highlighted a perceived lack of warmth and charm compared to their earlier collaborations like Oklahoma! and South Pacific.
 However, the musical's TV exposure, plans for a Broadway run, and the top-notch cast were seen as factors that would contribute to the album's sales potential.
 The review concluded by acknowledging the attractive cover art, suggesting that the visual appeal might also attract buyers.

 AllMusic's review by William Ruhlmann rated the album four and a half out of five stars and emphasized the historical significance of the 1957 broadcast, which attracted the largest TV audience at the time.
 Ruhlmann praised the typically lovely music and affecting lyrics, which he felt softened some of the harder aspects of the fairy tale.
-He particularly enjoyed Julie Andrews' performance, describing it as "wonderful", and opined that subsequent versions of Cinderella in 1965 and 1997 did not surpass her portrayal.
-The review also mentioned the 1999 CD reissue, which included bonus tracks that added value to the recording.
+He particularly enjoyed Julie Andrews' performance, describing it as "wonderful".
 Cash Box magazine echoed the sentiment that Cinderella was a charming production.
 The review praised the original cast's skillful and polished performance displayed on the TV broadcast.
 It also predicted that the show's vast video audience would make the album a top-selling item in a short time.
 The review named "Lovely Night", "In My Own Little Corner", and "Do I Love You Because You're Beautiful" as standout tracks.
 In a 2014 Playbill article, Ben Rimalower included the album as an essential release from Julie Andrews' discography.